Today’s lomi lomi salmon recipe may take some time to make, but it’s actually simple and requires only minimal effort. Let’s begin!

 - 1 oz jalapeno finely diced

-- 7 oz tomatoes seeds remove, finely diced
+- 7 oz tomatoes seeds removed, finely diced

 - Prepare the fish: Gently rinse and clean the salmon.
 Use a kitchen towel and pat it dry thoroughly.

-- Cure the fish: Place the piece of salmon on a dish.
+- Cure the fish: Place the salmon on a piece of plastic wrap.
 Sprinkle ¼ tsp salt and ¼ tsp sugar on the salmon.
-Coat evenly on all sides.
-Cover with plastic wrap and put it in the fridge for at least 8 hours.
+Coat all sides evenly.
+Fold the plastic wrap over the salmon to cover and put it in the fridge for at least 8 hours.

-- Cut the fish: Rinse the salmon to remove the salt and sugar.
+- Cut the fish: Once cured, rinse the salmon to remove the salt and sugar.
+Pat it dry with a paper towel.
 Place it on a cutting board and cut into small cubes.
-Put the salmon into a bowl and marinade with lime juice for 5 minutes.
+Put the salmon into a bowl and marinate with lime juice for 5 minutes.

 - Mix the salad: In a large bowl, combine ⅛ tsp salt, ¼ tsp sugar, the rest of the ingredients, and the salmon along with lime juice.
 Mix gently.